infinum/frontend-handbook/React/Recipes/Session Handling.md

 #### `to`

 `to` property is used as an argument when calling `router.push`.
-If redirect needs to occur, this is where user will be redirected
+If redirect needs to occur, this is where user will be redirected.

 #### `ifFound`

 `ifFound` property is an optional property.
 It can be used to change the logic when the redirect needs to occur.
-If set to `true`, redirect will occur if the session exists - this is useful to hide login/registration page when session exists.
+If set to `true, a redirect will occur if the session exists - this is useful to hide the login/registration page when the session exists.

 ```tsx
 // redirect if session exits